devops-toolkit/recent-stable-kernel/readme.md

 ## Troubleshooting

-### Docker doesn't work after upgrading to new kernel
+### Docker doesn't work after upgrading to a new kernel

 - check the kernel configuration with https://github.com/moby/moby/blob/master/contrib/check-config.sh